top of page

 Veritas AI is a virtual AI program for middle school and high school students founded and run by Harvard graduate students.
 Middle school students can pick from two options - the first is the AI Trailblazers bootcamp.
 Through this program, you will learn the fundamentals of artificial intelligence and machine learning, along with the basics of Python.
 You'll work on hands-on, real-world AI projects in areas like medicine, finance, autonomous vehicles, and more under the guidance of mentors from top universities.
 This is best suited for students who are beginners!

-Science Club at Northwestern University is an opportunity for middle school students to receive high-impact science mentoring.
-Covering topics such as science of food, neuro-sports, and environmental science, the program is designed to help you explore hands-on research projects and learn real-world science skills in addition to the curriculum that you are already covering in school.
-Science Club recognizes the advantage in applying science in everyday life rather than memorizing facts and terms, and encourages students to develop skills in experimental design, data analysis, and making evidence-based conclusions through hands-on research projects and mentorship from real scientists.
+Science Club at Northwestern University is an opportunity for middle school students to receive science mentoring.
+Covering topics such as the science of food, neuro-sports, and environmental science, the program is designed to help you explore research projects and learn real-world science skills.
+Science Club recognizes the advantage of applying science in everyday life rather than memorizing facts and terms and encourages you to develop skills in experimental design, data analysis, and making evidence-based conclusions.

 Location: Virtual or in member schools